WojtekKamilowski/CI_PP5_HSBS/README.md

 ![Amazon](docs/aws.png)

 [Back to Table Of Contents](#table-of-contents)

 ## Messages and Interaction with Users

+Implemented using toast, for success toast there is data-delay="30000" attribute set for a considerable time for the user to have enough time to read the message especially when it is in relation to adding books to the shopping cart.

 <details>
     <summary>Messages updating the user on interactions status.</summary>